All about the UNESCO heritage sites in the UAE

 Ed-Dur Site

-Considered one of the largest archaeological sites in the UAE, periods of human settlement at the Ed-Dur Site include the Bronze Age, Stone Age, Iron Age, Obeid and Pre-Islamic periods.
-Located in Umm Al Quwain, the fenced area is home to a significant temple with architectural details unique to the first century AD.
+Ed-Dur Site is considered one of the largest archaeological sites in the UAE.
+It includes evidence of human settlement from the Stone Age, Bronze Age, Iron Age, Obeid and Pre-Islamic periods.
+Located in Umm Al Quwain, the site also features a significant rectangular temple dating back to the first century AD, with distinctive architectural remains that reflect its historical importance.
+All of this contributes to its recognition as a UNESCO World Heritage Sites in the UAE.

 Khor Dubai

-Khor Dubai is another one of the tentative UNESCO heritage sites in the UAE.
-The natural seawater inlet in the Arabian Gulf divides Deira and Bur Dubai and is spread across 14 km.
-Also known as Dubai Creek, the site was the focal point for Dubai’s development as a trading port with the first recorded reference dating back to 1587.
+Khor Dubai is one of the UNESCO sites in the UAE on the country’s tentative list.
+It is a natural seawater inlet of the Arabian Gulf, about 14 kilometres long and 100 to 500 metres wide, dividing Bur Dubai and Deira.
+The creek played a key role in Dubai’s early economic development as a trading hub, with the first recorded reference dating back to 1587.

 Dhayah